-Outstanding visibility was the order of the day for this weekend return to beautiful Hemmick beach, on the South coast of Cornwall.
+Outstanding visibility was the order of the day for this weekend return to beautiful Hemmick beach, on the south coast of Cornwall.
 Visitors could see all the way to the tip of the Lizard peninsula and the sky was bright blue.
 The walk down from the National Trust car park at Penare is steep, but offers an outstanding vista, drawing you down to the sandy beach.
-It’s worth stopping on the steep return ascent, to remind yourself of the unspoilt beauty and frame a lasting image in your mind, to hold before your next return.
+It’s worth stopping on the steep return ascent, to remind yourself of the unspoilt beauty and to frame a lasting image in your mind, before your next return.

 What the beach means to Mark.

 A bright blue day at Hemmick beach.

 Clean surf crashed onto the beach at Hemmick for this spring re-visit.
 The sky was blue, the weather warm and the sunshine bright in the morning sky.
 As the tide turned inwards, odd weekending visitors started to settle for a restful day, collecting driftwood for their barbecues and stopping to gaze out over the waves, lost in their thoughts.